 5. Out of the Clouds by Linda Carroll and David Rosner

-I do judge a book by its cover and this cover had me at hello.
+I do judge a book by its cover, and this cover had me at hello.
 What’s not to love about an underdog racehorse?
 Read this promotional copy and you won’t be able to say no. lol

 “. . .
 Jacobs was a commoner in ‘The Sport of Kings,’ a dirt-poor Brooklyn city slicker who forged an unlikely career as racing’s winningest trainer by buying cheap, unsound nags and magically transforming them into winners.
 The $1,500 pittance Jacobs paid to claim Stymie became history’s biggest bargain as the ultimate iron horse went on to run a whopping 131 races and win 25 stakes, becoming the first Thoroughbred ever to earn more than $900,000. ”

-Dating and finding someone to love was hard, falling for horses was easy.
+Dating and finding someone to love was hard.
+Falling for horses was easy.
 In this memoir I probably overshare the weirdest dates I’ve ever been on and tell stories about most of the horses I’ve known and loved–from Penny, my best friend’s neighbor’s palomino we sneaked off to a local horse show to DC my heart horse.
 So far the reviews for Horses Adored and Men Endured have been positive.
 Some readers have expressed they laughed out loud reading my zany experiences.
 Some have even cried.
 I know I shed many tears bringing this personal account to life and I hope you read and love it!
-CLICK HERE to grab a copy for your very own.
+CLICK HERE to grab a copy of Horses Adored for your very own.

 7. Always Hope: How Dairy Cows and Arabian Horses Inspired Grit in a Young Girl’s Life by Hope Ellis-Asburn

 I’m honored to have heard about this book before it was even born!
 Hope is also a teacher (like me) who grew up in Tennessee and learned to drive a tractor before kindergarten!
-I HAD to put her in this list of 20 Horse Books to Read because she shared some crazy farm-life stories with me a couple of years ago at an equine media conference.
+I HAD to put her in this list of 20 Horse Books to Read because she shared some crazy farm-life stories with me years ago at an equine media conference.
 One story that stood out was about a hired hand falling in a giant manure pile, artificially inseminating cows as a high schooler, etc. Snag a copy of this book and be amazed at the tenacity of farmers and wonder if your childhood was a little too boring by comparison.

 9. Unbreakable: the Woman Who Defied the Nazis in the World’s Most Dangerous Horse Race by Richard Askwith